hkakehas/terraformify/README.md

 ### Import specific version

 By default, either the active version will be imported, or the latest version if no version is active.
-Alternatively, a specific version of the service can be selected by passing version number to the `-v` flag.
+Alternatively, a specific version of the service can be selected by passing version number to the `--version` or `-v` flag.

 ```
 terraformify service <service-id> -v 9